Yandex Cloud

 --postgresql-version <new_version_number>

-2. In the cluster_config section of the required Managed Service for PostgreSQL cluster, add the version field or edit the existing one:
+2. Add the version field to the cluster_config section of the target Managed Service for PostgreSQL cluster, or modify its value if it already exists:

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {